401(k) administrators, we salute you.

 Every time a plan participant requests a 401(k) loan, as the administrator you have to review, approve, and document the loan request, then set up the loan repayments as additional withholdings in payroll.

 Many payroll systems aren’t built to handle 401(k) loans, so mistakes are common.
 Here are the biggest ones:

-1. Loan Overpayment: if you don’t stop a participant’s repayment withholdings after they’ve paid off the loan, you’ll need to run a payroll reversal, refund their money, and document the correction.
+1. Loan Overpayment: If you don’t stop a plan participant’s repayment withholdings after they’ve paid off the loan, you’ll need to run a payroll reversal, refund their money, and document the correction.

-2. Missed Loan Repayment: if you fail to set up loan repayments on time or correctly and it causes a missed payment, your company may have to make the repayment on the participant’s behalf.
+2. Missed Loan Repayment: If your failure to set up loan repayments on time or correctly causes a missed payment, your company may have to make the repayment on the participant’s behalf.

 As a plan administrator, one of the most important ongoing tasks you’ll deal with is overseeing the timely distribution of required notices, which exist for... well... just about everything related to a 401(k).

-Besides being an administrative burden, failing to send these required notices on time has a wide variety of consequences, from $100+/day penalties to full plan disqualification.
+Failing to send these required notices on time has consequences, from $100+ daily penalties to full plan disqualification.

-Employees come and go, and when they leave, it’s one of the plan administrator’s duties to facilitate the transfer of assets to a new plan or a lump sum cash distribution.
+Employees come and go, and when they leave, it’s one of the plan administrator’s duties to transfer assets to a new plan or issue a lump sum cash distribution.
 The employee may also be able to keep their assets in the plan.

 These are all the tasks that have to be performed after each plan year to ensure everything is in compliance with IRS and DoL regulations.

 If you made any mistakes during your Ongoing Administration, they should show up during these end-of-year processes (and will have to be corrected) - starting with the Year-End Census.

 The Year-end census is a report of all the plan and participant data you’ll use to conduct your required nondiscrimination tests.